Read time: 4 minutes

 How to relieve colic

-Although there is no proven colic treatment, here are a few practical solutions that can help ease symptoms1.
+Although there is no proven colic treatment, there are a few practical solutions that can help ease symptoms3.

 Looking after yourself

-Colic can be physically and emotionally draining for parents.
-But you’re not alone.
-Around 20% of parents will go through the same difficult time2.
+Colic can be physically and emotionally draining for parents and your are not alone.
+Around 20% of infants suffer from colic4.
 You may find that the tiredness and added stress can put pressure on home life, so it’s important that you get support.
-If you’re finding it hard to cope, here are some ways to help yourself1:
+If you’re finding it hard to cope, here are some ways to help yourself5:

-- Try the comforting techniques to see which work for you, and then stick with them
+- Try the comforting techniques to see if any work for you, and then stick with them

 Questions about feeding and nutrition?